/ seo-glossary / What Is Engagement Rate? SEO Glossary

 Ignoring the 10-second threshold.
 Many site owners do not realize this threshold exists or that it can be changed.
 If 10 seconds is too lenient for your content type, adjust it to get more meaningful data.

 Treating all engagement equally.
-A session that lasted 11 seconds is technically engaged, but it is very different from a session that lasted 5 minutes and included a conversion.
+A session that lasted 11 seconds is technically engaged, but it is very different from a session that lasted 5 minutes and included a key event.
 Engagement rate alone does not capture this depth.
-Use it alongside engagement time and conversion data.
+Use it alongside engagement time and key event data.

 Not segmenting the data.
 A site-wide engagement rate of 55% hides enormous variation.
 Your best content might be at 85% while your worst is at 20%.
 Always analyze at the page and source level.